Edinburgh AI Trip Planner & Travel Itinerary Guide

 How many days do you need in Edinburgh?

 Two to three days is sufficient for the main sights.
 Day one for the Royal Mile from Castle to Holyrood, day two for the New Town, Calton Hill, and Arthur's Seat.
 A third day allows for a day trip to the Scottish Highlands or St Andrews.
-RouteWhiz optimizes each day to minimize the steep climbs between Old and New Town.
+RouteWhiz helps organize each day to minimize the steep climbs between Old and New Town.

 Is Edinburgh walkable?